RomanL1/fridget/README.md

 > On windows, open the terminal as an Administrator

 #### Run on a Physical Device
+- Make sure the device runs on the same network as your computer
 - Connect the device to your computer via USB
 - Enable Developer mode on the device
 - Enable USB Debugging inside the Developer settings